 - MERICS European China Policy Fellows are leading European experts on China or European-China relations, often joining from the public sector, other think tanks, and media.
 This fellowship stream is designed to strengthen pan-European China expertise and exchange and to serve as a foundation for deepening research partnerships with other institutions in Europe.
 MERICS European China Policy Fellows are invited to contribute to MERICS’s research efforts by conducting policy-oriented research on topical issues on the European China agenda and serving as an “ideas incubator” within MERICS.

 - MERICS Futures Fellows wish to join the MERICS ecosystem to develop innovative and promising project ideas to be pursued jointly after the end of the initial fellowship.
 Fellows usually develop a project outline and proposal and a first short analysis on the topic that can be published as part of the MERICS range of written products.
 MERICS will support fellows with a view to securing funding for the execution of the most promising project proposal developed.
 The fellowship is usually awarded for up to six months and co-sponsorship arrangements with the applicant’s home institution or other interested parties are welcome.
 Applications for the MERICS Future Fellows stream can be submitted twice a year in fall and spring, with submission deadlines communicated on this webpage.
 All applications will be assessed by the MERICS management board.
-The next application period will be from 15 March to 15 April 2021 for candidates wishing to start their fellowships from May 2021 onwards.
-Priority themes will be announced on this website usually four weeks ahead.
+The current application period is from 01 November to 30 November 2021 for candidates wishing to start their fellowships from January 2022 onwards.
+We will announce the prioritized topics before the application phase begins.